Pea Protein vs Hemp Protein

 Final thoughts

-When comparing total protein content, amino acid profile, taste neutrality, and cost, pea protein is superior to hemp protein.
+When comparing pea protein vs hemp protein, including total protein content, amino acid profile, taste neutrality, and cost, pea protein is superior to hemp protein.
 However, if you prefer a higher-fiber protein powder, hemp protein is a better choice.

 Want to save this article?
 Click here to get a PDF copy delivered to your inbox.